04 June 2020

 This was the era of the great space race.
 America and Russia were competing for international bragging rights.
 The stakes were simple and high.
 The Soviets aimed to demonstrate space technology superiority over the Americans to highlight the failures of democracy as a system of government and the success of communism.

 The "Reds weren't under the bed" they were flying overhead in outer space.

 The Sputnik Crisis - a terrifying technological publicity stunt

-In 1957 the Soviet Union launched the first ever satellite into an elliptical low Earth orbit.
-Sputnik was a 58 cm (23 in) diameter polished metal sphere, with four external radio antennas, it orbited for three weeks before its batteries died, then continued silently for two more months before falling back into the atmosphere.
+In 1957 the Soviet Union launched the first-ever satellite into an elliptical low Earth orbit.
+Sputnik was a 58 cm (23 in) diameter polished metal sphere, with four external radio antennas, it orbited for three weeks before its battery died, then continued silently for two more months before falling back into the atmosphere.